jambox/grunt-wordpress-deploy/README.md

 * `grunt push_db --target=environment_name`: Push the local database to the specified environment.
 * `grunt pull_db --target=environment_name`: Pull the database on the specified environment into the local environment.
-* `grunt push_files --target=environment_name`: Push the local files to the specified environment, using rsync.
+* `grunt push_files --target=environment_name --path-key=specified_path`: Push the local files to the specified environment, using rsync.
+The `path-key` should be specified as a key in the `path` object in your grunt task config.
-* `grunt pull_files --target=environment_name`: Pull the files from the specified environment to the local environment, using rsync.
+* `grunt pull_files --target=environment_name --path-key=specified_path`: Pull the files from the specified environment to the local environment, using rsync.The `path-key` should be specified as a key in the `path` object in your grunt task config.

 ### Push_db